Respecting elders: Maya Angelou clip sparks courtesy debate

 Are you from the North or the South?
 A small town or big city native?
 From a religious, school or immigrant community that uses elder honorifics?
 Perhaps you're Professor, Doctor or Judge.

-All of the above were widely debated on social media last week, focused on an old talk-show clip of the late Maya Angelou sharply chiding a teen girl for addressing her as Maya rather than Miss Angelou before asking the poet and memoirist for her views on interracial marriage.
+All of the above were widely debated on social media last week, focused on an old talk-show clip of the late Maya Angelou sharply chiding a young woman for addressing her as Maya rather than Miss Angelou before asking the poet and memoirist for her views on interracial marriage.

 "I'm not 'Maya.'
 I'm 62 years old.
 I have lived so long and tried so hard that a young woman like you, or any other, you have no license to come up to me and call me by my first name.
 That's first," she said to claps from the audience.
 "Also, because at the same time, I am your mother, I am your auntie, I'm your teacher, I'm your professor.
 You see?"

-Angelou, who was black, apologized later in the show to the girl, Kim, also black.
+Angelou, who was black, apologized later in the show to her questioner, also black.

-Pierre Phipps, who tweeted the snippet dating to around 1990, has heard from all sides since then, and said opinions were varied and plentiful.
+Pierre Phipps, who tweeted the snippet, has heard from all sides since then and said opinions are varied and plentiful.
+After his March 14 tweet sent Angelou's name trending on Twitter, Phipps said the Kim in the clip reached out.

+Turns out she's Kim Watts, 49, an educator in the San Francisco Bay Area.
+Watts told The Associated Press by phone Wednesday that she doesn't have a Twitter account but friends and family alerted her to the hub-bub.
+She said she was a 20-year-old college student in 1989 when she went on a class trip to San Francisco to sit in the audience for a taping with Angelou of the talk show "People are Talking."

+"Her response threw me off.
+It was a little awkward for me, but at the same time it was like, oh my God this is Maya Angelou," Watts said.
+"I remember feeling like, oh my gosh I insulted one of my icons, a person I look up to."

 "They think Miss Angelou's response was very elitist.
 They were really, really pissed about it," said Phipps, who lives in Los Angeles and writes for television.
 "We're living in progressive times and a lot of people said once they turn 18, they feel like they have an even platform no matter how old you are.
 History is no longer playing a part in how we go about our everyday lives.
 History is becoming history."